Beng123106/capstone/README.md

 4. I will be making this game using pygame

 April 6:
-I will continue learning pygame over the long weekend
+* I will continue learning pygame over the long weekend

+April 14:
+* learn how to create a 'character' and actually move it with arrow keys